MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 - Filter functions return a column, table, or values related to the current row.
 - Aggregation functions aggregate any expression over the rows of a table.
-- Time-intelligence functions return a table of dates, or use a table of dates to calculate an aggregation.
+- Time intelligence functions return a table of dates, or use a table of dates to calculate an aggregation.

 Examples of table functions include: FILTER, ALL, VALUES, DISTINCT, RELATEDTABLE.